 Through the use of filters, lenses, and mirrors, the scanner captures the photos of users and scans it into a digital format.
 It’s functionally similar to how a camera’s sensor uses a lens to imprint an image.
 The components and technology in a scanner can vary, but all of them use some form of light to illuminate the photo and create scans that are authentic to the source.

 Users looking for the best photo scanners on the market will find them here.
 Whether you’re looking to share your photos on social media or simply archive them for your family, we represent the best of the best on our review list.
-Happy shopping, and if you want more general purpose models, we recommend checking out our guide to the best all around scanners of 2020.
+Happy shopping, and if you want more general purpose models, we recommend checking out our guide to the best all around scanners of 2022.If you liked our article on photo scanners, please share and comment below what your favorite product is.